 However, in some instances, we understand that there’s a need to supersede your senior parent’s desires.
 For example, if your elderly mother is living with you but she turned the stove on in the middle of the night and caused a fire, that’s a very serious situation.

-Even if your mother doesn’t want to move into assisted living, it’s clear that you can no longer continue to care for her in your home or have her live without assistance.
+Even if your mother doesn’t want to move into assisted living, it’s clear that you can no longer continue to care for her in your home or have her live without assistance from a caregiver.

 The only way you could put an elderly person into assisted living or a nursing home against their will is by becoming their guardian or conservator.
 As a guardian of your senior parent, you’d be able to make decisions regarding their living situation as well as manage their medical care and finances.